 Contact your municipality for more information on local requirements.

-An ERV should be considered if you want to conserve the humidity of your indoor air in winter (if you have a humidifier for example) and limit the humidity from outside in summer (if your house is air conditioned) .
+An ERV should be considered if you want to conserve the humidity of your indoor air during winter (if you have a humidifier for example) and limit the humidity coming from outside in summer (if your house is air conditioned) .
 The main purpose of ERV is to reduce the energy consumption of the humidifier and air conditioner.

 Productair offers ventilation solutions for all types of buildings: detached house, condominiums, multiple dwellings, Cottages, Coach House and Tiny-houses.